 They had other, varied, failed adoptions.
 Yet they were able to somehow find strength and move forward.
 Deanne’s experience is that failed adoption feels much like the death of a child.
 Although not quite as devastating, the mourning process is the same.

-For some the sun doesn’t begin to shine again until they experience a successful adoption.
+For some, the sun doesn’t begin to shine again until they experience a successful adoption.
 For some, putting their whole heart and soul into a future adoption is enough to brighten their lives again.
 And for others, diverting focus away from the lost child and toward unrelated goals is the healing balm they need.
-Failed adoption is a deeply painful experience, and it would be helpful for grieving parents to know that those close to them recognize their loss and allow appropriate mourning to take place.
+Failed adoption is a deeply painful experience, and it would help grieving parents to know that those close to them recognize their loss and allow appropriate mourning to take place.
 Because to fully heal, one must first be allowed to grieve.